sinaahmadi/sinaahmadi.github.io/_posts/2020-09-25-phd-in-ireland-vs-europe-a-comparative-overview.md

 ## Q3: How much does a PhD student pay to enrol for a program?

 Most European countries apply a model of free higher education.
 The current data are for full-time PhD students from EU/EEA/Switzerland.
-It should be noted that administrative fees and personal insurance also exist in most countries making the tuition fees not completely out of charge (but within a reasonable rates).
+It should be noted that administrative fees and personal insurance also exist in most countries making the tuition fees not completely out of charge (but within reasonable rates).

 <iframe title="Tuition fees for EU/EEA/Switzerland students" aria-label="Map" id="datawrapper-chart-6FXOr" src="https://datawrapper.dwcdn.net/6FXOr/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="585"></iframe>